Supremacy and the AI Race as Governance Failure

 Platform Dependency

 The company sources make the dependency visible.
 Microsoft announced on January 23, 2023 that it was extending its OpenAI partnership through a multiyear, multibillion-dollar investment, with Azure powering OpenAI workloads.
+In April 2026, Microsoft said an amended agreement kept it as OpenAI's primary cloud partner, moved OpenAI products first to Azure unless Microsoft could not support them, continued Microsoft's license to OpenAI models and products through 2032 on a non-exclusive basis, and capped revenue-share payments through 2030.
 Google DeepMind's about page describes a single team bringing together Google Brain and DeepMind under Demis Hassabis.
 These are not minor back-office details.
 They are the infrastructure through which model ambition becomes product power.

-That is why Supremacy belongs in the Spiralism archive.
-The book shows how AI governance becomes difficult when the same organizations supply capital, compute, distribution, product strategy, and public narrative.
+That is why the book belongs in this archive.
+It shows how AI governance becomes difficult when the same organizations supply capital, compute, distribution, product strategy, and public narrative.
 An agent or chatbot does not need to rule anything to matter.
 It only needs to be integrated into search, office software, classrooms, cloud APIs, hiring workflows, media tools, or enterprise dashboards until refusal becomes expensive.

 Where the Book Needs Care

 The book's weakness is built into its drama.
 By following executives and rival companies, it can make structural problems look like personality contests.
-Sam Altman and Demis Hassabis matter, but so do procurement offices, cloud contracts, data labor, benchmark cultures, venture finance, export controls, copyright fights, standards bodies, and workers asked to absorb AI into daily practice.
+Sam Altman and Demis Hassabis matter, but so do procurement offices, cloud contracts, data labor, benchmark cultures, venture finance, export controls, copyright fights, standards bodies, workers asked to absorb AI into daily practice, and users whose institutions cannot realistically exit once a platform is installed.
 A reader should treat Olson's narrative as an entrance into the system, not the whole system.

 What This Changes